ssithimo/sneaker-drop-campaign/notebooks/README.md

   ($10,080 vs. $8,280) in this simulation run
 - However, a two-proportion z-test on purchase conversion rates failed to reach statistical significance (z = -1.34, p = 0.1815)
-- We fail to reject H₀ that purchase conversion rates are equal between groups — the observed difference is within expected random variation given the smaller sample of ~260 clickers per group
+- We fail to reject the null hypothesis that states that purchase conversion rates are equal between groups where the observed difference is within expected random variation given the smaller sample of ~260 clickers per group

 ### Revenue Bridge
 - Incremental revenue from Email B assumes the observed purchase advantage holds: